David Warner (cricketer): Personal life

 Warner married Australian former Ironwoman Candice Falzon in April 2015.
 They have three daughters.
 He lives in Maroubra, a suburb of Sydney and is a supporter of the Sydney Roosters in the National Rugby League.

+On 7 April 2026, Warner was charged by New South Wales Police with Drunk driving following a random breath test in Maroubra in east Sydney.
+He was reported to have blown a Blood Alcohol Reading of 0.104, over twice the legal limit in New South Wales.
+In July, Warner entered a guilty plea.
+Warner was fined $1,500 and had a conviction recorded.

 Endorsements and commercial activities

 Warner has appeared in advertising and brand campaigns in Australia and overseas.
 In 2015 he fronted a KFC Australia cricket campaign on television and digital platforms, and in 2018 his official website listed partners including Gray-Nicolls, Channel Nine, Toyota, Nestlé Milo and the Make-A-Wish Foundation, according to the ABC.

 Several personal sponsorships ended in the wake of the 2018 ball-tampering scandal: LG Electronics declined to renew his ambassador deal, and Asics terminated its contract with him the following day.
 Other media also reported sponsor exits during that week.

-Warner’s bat sponsorships have included Gray-Nicolls, a switch to Spartan during 2018, and a move to DSC ahead of the 2021 ICC Men’s T20 World Cup.
-In December 2024 Gray-Nicolls announced Warner’s return to the brand.
+Warner's bat sponsorships have included Gray-Nicolls, a switch to Spartan during 2018, and a move to DSC ahead of the 2021 ICC Men's T20 World Cup.
+In December 2024 Gray-Nicolls announced Warner's return to the brand.

 In July 2024 he was announced as a brand ambassador for online betting operator 1win, in a role covering marketing and social media campaigns.

 In 2023, media reported that Warner won a Sydney District Court case against former bat sponsor Spartan Sports over unpaid endorsement fees, with the award stated to be in excess of A$420,000.